-Other elements of Ankara's regional policy unraveled, too.
-Competition for influence in Iraq and Syria drove increasingly tense relations with Iran.
-Peace talks with the Kurdistan Workers Party (PKK) failed in July 2015, and a ceasefire in southeast Türkiye ended with brutal violence and urban insurrection instigated by the PKK's misbegotten "trench warfare" urban campaign.
-This coincided with U.S. President Barack Obama selectingwith plans in Washington to ally with Türkiye and Turkish-backed forces in Syria to fight Islamic State seemingly going nowhere-the reanwhile, Ankara's ties Meanwine, real frayed further following the 2010 Flotilla Incident, as Erdogan condemned Israel harshly in the wake of failed two-state negotiations and military escalations in Gaza following the flotilla tragedy.
+55 rection instigated by the PKK's misbegotten "trench warfare" urban campaign.
+This coincided with U.S. President Barack Obama selecting with plans Washington to ally with Türkive and Turkish-backed forces in Syria to fight Islamic State seemingly going nowhere - the PKK-affiliated Peoples Protection Forces (YPG) as Washington's main ally in Syria to fight the Islamic State, greatly enhancing the capabilities and prestige of an armed movement that targets Türkiye as its main enemy and has conducted terror attacks in Türkiye for decades.
+U.S.-Turkish ties took a nosedive soon after.
+Meanwhile, Ankara's ties with Israel frayed further following the 2010 Flotilla Incident, as Erdogan condemned Israel harshly in the wake of failed two-state negotiations and military escalations in Gaza following the flotilla tragedy.
 Cementing a sense of regional isolation and threat was a failed coup attempt against Erdogan in July 2016, widely seen by many in Ankara and the analytical community in Washington as the handiwork of the Gulen network.